The Great-West Life Centre for Mental Health in the Workplace (the Centre) was established in 2007 and has three main objectives:

 Why we created the Centre

-As a large employer and a leading provider of group benefits in Canada, Great-West Life sees firsthand the significant impact that mental health issues can have on the incidence of disability; including increased absences, presenteeism and decreased productivity.
+As a large employer and a leading provider of group benefits in Canada, Great-West Life sees firsthand the significant impact that mental health issues can have, including increased absences and disabilities, presenteeism and decreased productivity.

 Great-West Life recognizes that mental health issues in the workplace can impact overall well-being and business competitiveness, and has supported research and projects into mental health in the workplace since 2003.